emrekaraat/Capstone-Project/README.md

   - Fully automated provisioning via `terraform apply`
 - 🛡️ **Logging & Auditing**:
   - **AWS CloudTrail** is enabled to log all API calls and user activity
-  - Logs stored securely in an S3 bucket with file integrity validation
+  - Logs are stored securely in an S3 bucket with file integrity validation
   - Global service events (e.g., IAM) are included

 ---